mandle420/DCS_Standalone_on_linux/README.md

 ## Installation

-### Getting it working through Lutris
+### Getting it installed via Lutris

 An easy way to get started is to use Lutris.
 There are [two install scripts for standalone](https://lutris.net/games/dcs-world/) on Lutris
 ![Lutris Install Scripts](images/DCS.openbeta.png)
+I used the latter labeled Standalone Open Beta version, but they both should work as DCS no longer has an "OpenBeta" and i believe that the install scripts are borked.

-### Getting it working manually
+### Getting it working

 Both versions need some winetricks applied.
-For standalone, use `winetricks`, for proton use `protontricks 223750`.

-Start the game once first to create the prefix, then run
+Start the game once first to create the prefix, then use lutris's winetricks to add these .dll and font.
 ```
 <tricks command> vcrun2019 corefonts xact d3dcompiler_43
 ```

-This should be all it takes to get standalone working.

-#### Fixing Steam version permanent crashing

-If your game crashes in the Steam version, it will permanently fail to start after that.
-To fix that: remove `drive_c/windows/system32/lsteamclient.dll` which was created in the crash, and the game should start back up fine.

-#### Open Beta (updated for 2.5.6.59398)
+#### Open Beta (updated for 2.9.12.5336)

 For now, this guide assumes you use the standalone version.
 The steam version may also work, but I have not tested it in a while.
 Currently, Wine 6.0 rc1 or